Sanofi confident for 2019 despite Q3 sales slip

-PARIS, Oct 31 (Reuters) - Sanofi SASY.PA expressed confidence for the fourth quarter and confirmed its full-year objectives on Thursday after posting lower third-quarter sales, hit by a fall in revenue at its primary care business and a drop in vaccines.
+PARIS, Oct 31 (Reuters) - Sanofi SASY.PA expressed confidence for the fourth quarter and confirmed its full-year objectives on Thursday after posting lower third-quarter sales, hit by a fall in revenue at its primary care and vaccines businesses.

+The French drugmaker also warned that a new procurement scheme adopted in China to cut purchasing costs of drugs would lead to a decline in two of its key treatments in the country next year.

+Investors and analysts have been speculating over the past weeks over possible divestments such as the sale of the company's consumer healthcare unit.

+Hudson did not go into details during a call with analysts on Thursday, but said the company could be better at cost control and cash flow management.

-Sales at the French drugmaker's vaccines unit were down 9.8% at constant exchange rates as a result of a decision by the World Health Organisation this year to delay its choice of recommended compositions of influenza virus vaccines.
+Sales at the Sanofi vaccines unit were down 9.8% at constant exchange rates in the third quarter as a result of a decision by the World Health Organisation this year to delay its choice of recommended compositions of influenza virus vaccines.

 Chief Financial Officer Jean-Baptiste de Chatillon told reporters the company expected more invoices to translate into sales in the fourth quarter.